Natnael772/pshare/README.md

 - If public, They can share their images publicly to other users.
 - If private, Their images can't be viewed by someone else.
 - They can download images shared by another users.
+- They can like and comment on the images.